rucio/desktop/README.md

 * [Developer Documentation](https://github.com/rucio/desktop/tree/master/docs/dev) - Includes instructions for setting up dev environment, Component and API references.

+## Contributing

+If you are interested in contributing to this project to add features or make bug fixes, we would encourage you to have a look at our [CONTRIBUTION GUIDE](CONTRIBUTING.md).

+A huge thanks to all the [contributors](AUTHORS.md) of Rucio Desktop!

 ## Extra Notes

 * This project is under development as part of the Google Summer of Code 2020 project for CERN-HSF's Rucio.